wuyenlin/adaptive-cruise-control-mpc/README.md

 ![](https://i.imgur.com/hwmI7oa.png)

-This final project is a part of requirement of course SC42125 Model Predictive Control at TU Delft and is completed by Nikhil Nagendra and Yen-Lin Wu.
+This final project is a part of requirement of the course SC42125 Model Predictive Control (2019/20) at TU Delft and is completed by Nikhil Nagendra and Yen-Lin Wu.

 ## Reference
 ```